Emanuel Wilson (American football): Denver Broncos

 After going unselected in the 2023 NFL draft, Wilson signed as an undrafted free agent with the Denver Broncos on May 12, 2023.
 The Broncos waived him three days later.

 Green Bay Packers

 On May 22, 2023, Wilson signed with the Green Bay Packers.
-On August 29, 2023, the Packers announced that Wilson had made the initial 53-man roster after a strong preseason performance.

-Wilson made his NFL debut on September 17, 2023, in a Week 2 loss to the Atlanta Falcons, recording three carries for five yards.
-He was placed on injured reserve on November 22, 2023.
-He was activated on January 6, 2024.
-After the 2023 season, he was offered a tender.
+On August 29, the Packers announced that Wilson had made the initial 53-man roster after a strong preseason performance.
+Wilson made his NFL debut on September 17, in a Week 2 loss to the Atlanta Falcons, recording three carries for five yards.
+He was placed on injured reserve on November 22.
+Wilson was activated on January 6, 2024.

+Entering 2024 season Wilson named the backup running back to veteran Josh Jacobs after injuries to A. J. Dillon and rookie MarShawn Lloyd.
+He played in all 17 games, recording 502 rushing yards and four touchdowns.
+He returned as the primary backup in 2025, rushing for 496 yards and three touchdowns through 17 games and two starts.

+Seattle Seahawks

+On March 13, 2026, Wilson signed a one-year, $2.1 million contract with the Seattle Seahawks.